 Pete Long and his Goodmen

-Bandleader and clarinettist Pete Long (Ronnie Scott’s Big Band, Echoes of Ellington and sax star of Jools Holland’s Rhythm and Blues Orchestra) presents a superlative recreation of one of the greatest concerts in jazz history.
+Bandleader and clarinettist Pete Long (Ronnie Scott’s Big Band, Echoes of Ellington and ex-sax star of Jools Holland’s Rhythm and Blues Orchestra) present a superlative recreation of one of the greatest concerts in jazz history.

 At the original concert, the musicians played without amplification and the wonderful acoustics of Cadogan Hall make it possible for our anniversary concert to do likewise.

 ‘Pete Long and his musicians have gone to great lengths to re-create this concert, including original arrangements, period instruments and even the stage seating plan.
-The result is an evening of fabulous music that swings like crazy!’
+The result is an evening of fabulous music that swings like crazy, it’s a great night out not to be missed!’
 (Jon Hancock, author of Benny Goodman – The Famous 1938 Carnegie Hall Jazz Concert)

 £37, £29, £24, £19